tkych/cl-seek-project/README.md

 #### [Special Variable] \*MAX-NUM-DESCRIPTION-COLUMNS\*

-If the length of description-string is bigger then \*max-num-description-columns\*, then search-result is inserted newline for easy to see.
+If the length of description-string is bigger then \*max-num-description-columns\*, then description-string is formated for easy to see.
 Default value is 80.